sair-lab/AirLoc/README.md

 ## Data

 For Data Loading, we use dataloaders present in the datasets folder.

-Drive folder for data coming soom ..
+The dataloader support preprocessed pkl files from the Reloc110 scenes.

+Please download data.zip (Preprocessed Queries) and database_raw.zip (Database)

+To preprocess dataset from scratch please refer to ..

 ## Pre-trained Models for Inference